zvifadzomatsenazingoni/Malawi-equity-analysis/README.md

      hhwt001: household survey weights.

-2. Cluster-level wealth percentage (WQ1 data.csv): This is an output file after aggregating the HH wealth data.csv and it contains the percentage of ultrapoor households at each cluster in addition to other variables.
+2. Cluster-level wealth percentage (WQ1 data.csv): This is an output file after aggregating the HH wealth data.csv and it contains the percentage of ultra-poor households at each cluster in addition to other variables.
 Once merged with the geolocations, it becomes a data source for the Emperical Bayesian Kriging (EBK) with an output file name WQ1_2 data.csv.
 Also, once converted into a shapefile, it becomes a data source for the hot spot mapping in SaTScan using the household counts per cluster.
 The column variable labels are:

     centroidid: cluster location unique identification number.